African chameleon

 Silent movie from a zoo.
 Raymond L. Ditmars?, 1915.
 Collection EYE Film Institute Netherlands.

-The African chameleon or Sahel chameleon (Chamaeleo africanus) is a species of chameleon native to the Sahel and Nile Valley, with an introduced population present in Greece.
+The African chameleon, basilisk chameleon, or Sahel chameleon (Chamaeleo africanus) is a species of chameleon native to the Sahel and Nile Valley, with an introduced population present in Greece.
 An average size may be around 34 cm long, including its tail.

 Range

 Chamaeleo africanus is found in much of the Sahel, from Mali and Mauritania to Sudan.
 Its range also extends north along the Nile to Egypt, although it might have been introduced there.
 From Egypt, the species has been brought to the Peloponnese.
 It lives in dry savanna.

 Description

 The African chameleon is a slow-moving, laterally flattened species growing to a maximum length of 46 cm.
 It has bulbous eyes which can move independently of each other and a prehensile tail.
 It is very similar in appearance to the common chameleon (Chamaeleo chamaeleon) but has no flaps at the back of its head and is rather larger.
 It is often green with many black spots, but like other chameleons, is capable of changing its colour.
 It has a large bony casque on its head.
 It has long limbs, and the male has tarsal spurs.